Loading...

 Portion Control

-Take a short walk or engage in light physical activity after your meal to help your body manage blood sugar levels.
+Engage in light physical activity, like a short walk, before your meal to help manage blood sugar levels.

 Monitor and Adjust